primiano/perfetto-docs/docs/analysis/trace-processor.md

 # Trace Processor

-_**TLDR**: The Trace Processor is a C++ library ([/src/trace_processor](/src/trace_processor)) that ingests traces encoded in a wide variety of formats and exposes an SQL interface for querying trace events contained in a consistent set of tables.
+_The Trace Processor is a C++ library ([/src/trace_processor](/src/trace_processor)) that ingests traces encoded in a wide variety of formats and exposes an SQL interface for querying trace events contained in a consistent set of tables.
 It also has other features including computation of summary metrics, annotating the trace with user-friendly descriptions and deriving new events from the contents of the trace._

 ## Quickstart

-TODO: link to trace analysis quickstart
+The [quickstart](/docs/TODO.md) provides a quick introduction to queries using trace processor and is recommended to try before reading the rest of this page.

 ## Introduction

-Traces are raw and optimized for fast & low overhead writing.
-This leads to encoding of events in a format that make it difficult to extract useful information.
-This is compounded by the amount of legacy formats which are still in use and need to be supported in trace analysis tools.
+Traces files are optimized for fast, low overhead writing.
+This means, events are written in a format from which it is difficult to query for useful information.
+This is compounded by the number of legacy formats which are still in use and need to be supported in trace analysis tools.

-The trace processor abstracts this complexity by parsing traces, extracting the data inside and exposing it as database tables which can be queried with SQL.
+The trace processor abstracts this complexity by parsing traces, extracting the data inside and exposing it in a set of database tables which can be queried with SQL.

 Features of the trace processor include: